CAPC Guidelines:

 • The L1s are ingested by mollusks, the intermediate host.
 Both terrestrial and aquatic mollusks have been reported as intermediate hosts.
 Inside the snail the larvae develop to the third stage (L3), the infective stage.

 • Rats become infected when they ingest infective mollusks or paratenic hosts, which include crabs, shrimp, fish and frogs.
-The L3 penetrates the intestine and travel passively in the blood stream making their way to the brain where they develop to an immature adult.
+The L3 penetrate the intestine and travel passively in the blood stream making their way to the brain where they develop to an immature adult.
 They then re-enter the circulation and mature in the pulmonary arteries.

 • Reported incidental hosts include dogs, birds, horses, humans and non-human primates, opossums and other related animals.